 When you retire from active duty, you and your family have a change in status.

-- You and your family members will get new ID cards
+- You and your family members need to get new ID cards.

 Before You Retire

 Remember to schedule your Separation History and Physical Examination (SHPE) between 90 and 180 days before you retire or start terminal leave.
 The Department of Defense (DoD) and Department of Veterans Affairs (VA) uses the SHPE as a single separation examination to capture your complete medical history. >>Learn More about SHPE

 Here's a quick look at how TRICARE changes when you retire.

 When you retire, the status change will disenroll you from TRICARE Prime.